 I have been cooking grain free for a long time now, long before it became fashionable, and long before the massive amount of fantastic information about eating grain free became freely available on the web.
 For many years, I was really on my own and had to figure a lot out by myself.
 What really helped is that my background is a “natural” one: I grew up in the Australian countryside on a goat farm with a mother and grandmother who cooked and baked everything from scratch, made yoghurt, jam and preserves.
 My father was a naturopath.
 This early life has really stood me in good stead for my lifestyle now and has definitely influenced my cooking preferences.

 I am not a practitioner or healthcare provider and legally it is not appropriate for me to advise you on your personal health issues – you need to speak to a qualified healthcare practitioner.
 Primaldocs.com is a good place to find a healthcare practitioner near you who understands and endorses a grain-free diet.

-If you are new to grain free eating and feeling overwhelmed as to where to start, all my posts relevant to starting out are here.
-If you would like to read about my own personal experience of going grain free it is here.
+If you are new to grain free eating and feeling perplexed as to where to start, all my posts relevant to starting out are here.
+If you would like to read about my own personal experience of going grain free (as I found out along the way I also benefited from being grain free, so it’s not just about my husbands Crohn’s disease anymore) it is here.